lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 lot of API clients do.
 For those few people affected by the bug and with clients that use OpenSSL, the bug is catastrophic.

+# What's client authentication?

+The vast majority of TLS connections only authenticate the server.
+When the client opens the connection, the server sends its certificate.
+The client checks the certificate chain against the list of certificate authorities that it knows about.
+The client is typically authenticated, but over the protocol spoken inside of TLS (usually HTTP), not at a TLS level.

+That isn't the only way TLS can work.
+TLS also supports authenticating clients with certificates, just like it authenticates servers.
+This is called mutually authenticated TLS, because both peers authenticate each other.
+At Rackspace Managed Security, we use this for all communication between internal nodes.
+We also operate our own certificate authority to sign all of those certificates.
 # Why wasn't this found by automated testing?

 I'm not sure.
 I wish automated testing this stuff was easier.
 Since